mgeck64/ccalc/readme.md

 # ccalc-lib (libccalc-rel.a, libccalc-dbg.a)
 ## Synopsis
-The backend library for my advanced text-based calculator app. ccalc-cli is the project for the command line interface frontend.
-I am also working on a GUI frontend.
+The backend library for my advanced text-based calculator app. libccalc-rel.a is for release builds and libccalc-dbg.a is for debugging builds.
 - Supports complex arithmetic, integer arithmetic and bitwise operations
 - Supports implied multiplication (multiplication by justaposition)
 - Supports 8, 16, 32, 64 and 128 bit integer types